feldera/feldera/docs/docs/guides/dev-flow.md

 cd web-ui && yarn install && yarn dev
 ```

-Web Console in dev mode is available at http://localhost:3000/
+The Web Console in dev mode is available at http://localhost:3000/

 Now you can proceed with the [demo](#manually-starting-the-demos).